-The comprehensive nature of the English programme offered does vary between schools, so expat parents should do their research before making a selection.
-It should also be kept in mind that many of these schools are religious, and the curriculum will likely include a value-based learning system that aligns with the school's designated faith.
+The English programmes offered do vary between schools, so expat parents should do their research before making a selection.
+It should also be kept in mind that many of these schools are religious, and the curriculum will likely include a value-based learning system which aligns with the school's designated faith.

 For families who plan to live in Thailand long-term, these private bilingual schools may be the best option.
-They offer an opportunity for children to develop closer links to Thai culture and society while still allowing access to a higher level of education, a wider assortment of extra-curricular activities, and the kinds of facilities that are usually associated with private schools.
+They offer an opportunity for children to develop closer links to Thai culture and society while still allowing access to a higher standard of education, a wider assortment of extra-curricular activities, and the kinds of facilities which are usually associated with private schools.

 International schools in Thailand

 Many expats choose to send their children to international schools in Thailand.
-These bodies teach in a language and style familiar to children, and allow for continuity in education by providing Western curricula.
+These schools teach in a language and style familiar to children and allow for continuity by providing Western curricula.

-All of these institutions are accredited by external bodies, and it follows that both learning standards and the criteria for hiring teachers is high.
-Many Thais prefer to send their children to these schools, and as a result, it's normal for their student bodies to consist primarily of locals.
+All of these institutions are accredited by external bodies, and it follows that both learning standards and the criteria for hiring teachers are high.
+Many Thai families prefer to send their children to these schools, and as a result, it's normal for their student bodies to consist primarily of locals.

-These schools are also almost always well-financed, boast modern (even lavish) facilities, small class sizes and an impressive range of extra-curricular activities.
+These schools are also almost always well-financed, boast modern facilities, small class sizes and an impressive range of extra-curricular activities.

 Thailand's international schools offer a healthy assortment of curricula to cater to many home-country demands.
 Certain schools prepare students for SAT, A-Level, IGCSE and IB exams.